What Happens When You Go on Furlough?

 Can I Use My Emergency Fund to Cover My Furlough?

-If you have your emergency fund in place, then you may be able to look at the furlough as the opportunity to relax at home for an extra week.
+If you have a sufficient emergency fund, then you may be able to look at the furlough as the opportunity to relax at home for an extra week or one day a week.

-However if your company is using furloughs as an option, you should still be responsible in how you spend and save.
-If things do not improve over the next year you may still face the possibility of layoffs.
+However, if you are facing a furlough, you should still be responsible for how you spend and save.
+If things do not improve over the next year, you may still face the possibility of layoffs.

 How Can I Prepare for a Furlough?